 Gumbiner Savett served as our independent auditor for the fiscal years ended December 31, 2016 and December 31, 2017.
 The reports of Gumbiner Savett on our consolidated financial statements for the fiscal years ended December 31, 2016 and December 31, 2017 did not contain an adverse opinion or a disclaimer of opinion, nor were they qualified or modified as to audit scope or accounting principles, except that Gumbiner Savett's report on the Company's financial statements for the year ended December 31, 2016 contained an explanatory paragraph stating that there was substantial doubt as to the Company's ability to continue as a going concern.
 During the fiscal years ended December 31, 2016 and December 31, 2017 and through June 21, 2018 there were no disagreements with Gumbiner Savett on any matter of accounting principles or practices, financial statement disclosures, or auditing scope or procedures, which disagreements, if not resolved to the satisfaction of Gumbiner Savett would have caused Gumbiner Savett to make reference to the subject matter of the disagreements in their reports on the financial statements for such years.
 During the fiscal years ended December 31, 2016 and December 31, 2017 and through June 21, 2018, there were reportable events (as defined in Item 304(a)(1)(v) of Regulation S-K).
-As previously reported in the registration statement on Form S-1 for the Company's financial statements as of and for the year ended December 31, 2016, the Company identified a material weakness in its internal control over financial reporting.
+As previously reported in the registration statement on Form S-1 for the Company's initial public offering and in its Annual Report on Form 10-K for the year ended December 31, 2017, in connection with the audit of the Company's financial statements as of and for the year ended December 31, 2016, the Company identified a material weakness in its internal control over financial reporting.
 The material weakness, which the Company has since remediated, related to a lack of effective controls to adequately restrict access and segregation of duties, specifically due to the limited number of staff in the Company's accounting function.